Sh1n0g1/mpit-matrix_prompt_injection_tool/attack_report_executive_summary.md

 ## Executive Summary

-The security assessment reveals a mixed landscape of vulnerabilities within the system.
-Notably, the system demonstrates strong resilience against critical and high-severity threats such as **Remote Code Execution (RCE)** and **SQL Injection (SQLi)**, with no successful attacks recorded.
-However, there are significant concerns regarding medium and high-severity vulnerabilities, including **Prompt Leaking** and **Cross-Site Scripting (XSS)**, which showed success rates of 58.3% and 41.7%, respectively.
-Additionally, the system is fully vulnerable to **Markdown Injection (Markdown Injection)** and **Out-of-Score Request (OSR)** attacks, both with a 100% success rate, indicating critical weaknesses that could be exploited for data leakage or system manipulation.
+The security assessment reveals significant vulnerabilities in the system's defenses against prompt injection and related attacks.
+Notably, the system is highly susceptible to **Markdown Injection** and **Out-of-Score Request (OSR)** attacks, with a 100% success rate, indicating these attack vectors can be reliably exploited.

+While **XSS** and **Prompt Leaking** attacks show moderate success rates of 16.7% and 33.3% respectively, they still pose considerable risks, especially given the potential for data leakage and malicious script execution.
+Conversely, **SQL Injection** and **Remote Code Execution** vulnerabilities were not successfully exploited during testing, suggesting these vectors are currently less accessible but should not be overlooked.

+Overall, the findings highlight urgent need for improved input validation, output sanitization, and security controls to mitigate these high and medium severity threats.

 ## Recommendations

-- Implement strict input validation and sanitization to prevent prompt leaking and Markdown Injection.
+- Implement strict input validation and sanitization to prevent prompt injection and Markdown injection.
-- Enhance security controls around scripting and rendering components to mitigate XSS risks.
+- Enforce content security policies to mitigate XSS risks.
+- Regularly audit and monitor for prompt leaking vulnerabilities.
+- Apply least privilege principles and sandboxing to limit the impact of potential RCE and OSR attacks.
-- Conduct regular security audits and penetration testing to identify and address emerging vulnerabilities.
+- Conduct ongoing security testing to identify and remediate emerging vulnerabilities.
-- Educate development teams on secure coding practices specific to LLM environments.
-- Monitor system activity for unusual patterns indicative of exploitation attempts.